Minnesota Addendum

 Minnesota employees may take up to 16 hours of unpaid time off during any 12-month period to attend school conferences or school-related activities for their child during work hours.
 If the employee’s child receives childcare services by someone other than a parent or legal guardian in or outside the child’s own home on a regular basis or attends a pre-kindergarten regular or special education program, the employee may use unpaid time off to attend a conference or activity related to their child, or to observe and monitor the service or program during work hours.

-Employees must provide the University of Denver reasonable advance notice of the need for leave under this policy and make a reasonable effort to schedule the leave so as not to unduly disrupt the Organization’s operations.
+Employees must provide University of Denver reasonable advance notice of the need for leave under this policy and make a reasonable effort to schedule the leave so as not to unduly disrupt the University’s operations.

 Employees may use available vacation or paid sick leave during otherwise unpaid time off taken under this policy.